Diocese of Caxias do Sul

-The Roman Catholic Diocese of Caxias do Sul (Dioecesis Caxiensis Australis) is a diocese located in the city of Caxias do Sul in the Ecclesiastical province of Porto Alegre in Brazil.
+The Diocese of Caxias do Sul (Dioecesis Caxiensis Australis) is a Latin Church diocese of the Catholic Church located in the city of Caxias do Sul in the ecclesiastical province of Archdiocese of Porto Alegre in Brazil.

-On Wednesday, 16 June 2010, Pope Benedict XVI appointed Auxiliary Bishop Alessandro Carmelo Ruffinoni, C.S., then the auxiliary bishop to the Archbishop of Porto Alegre, as the Coadjutor Bishop of Caxias do Sul, to succeed Bishop Moretto.
+On Wednesday, 16 June 2010, Pope Benedict XVI appointed Auxiliary Bishop Alessandro Carmelo Ruffinoni, CS, then the auxiliary bishop to the Archbishop of Porto Alegre, as the Coadjutor Bishop of Caxias do Sul, to succeed Bishop Moretto.